Virginia

 "Generations" Mural at Conway Elementary

 Conway Elementary received a grant from the Stafford Museum and Cultural Center to create a mural that highlights the region’s history.
-The museum’s mural initiative focuses on representing Stafford County’s rich history in the form of mural artwork.
+The museum’s mural initiative focuses on representing Stafford County’s rich history in the form of mural artwork in Stafford County Schools.
 PONSHOP co-owner, Gabriel Pons, collaborated with Conway Elementary teacher, Alicia Rodriguez in conceptualizing mural art that spoke to the legacy of the Patawomeck Tribe in the county and the impact of their agricultural practices on our present-day community.

 Preliminary Concept Sketch